 LAOS | NORTHERN WHITE-CHEEKED GIBBON RESEARCH

-Thanks to an enriching habitat that encourages climbing and swinging, it’s easy for us to enjoy the amusing antics of Vinh and Briscoe, Denver Zoo’s northern white-cheeked gibbons.
-In the dense forests of their natural range, though, they’re incredibly difficult to see—and study!
-The Annamite Range, which straddles Laos and Vietnam, is the final haven for this Critically Endangered species.
+In the dense forests of the natural range of the northern white-cheeked gibbon, they’re incredibly difficult to see—and study!
+The Annamite Range, which straddles Laos and Vietnam, is one of the last strongholds for this Critically Endangered species.
 Here, we’ll expand our work with Association Anoulak to support a research program using cutting-edge acoustic recorders.
-Using sound to measure gibbon populations isn’t new, but this technology is much more accurate than the previous method: human hearing.
+Using sound to monitor gibbon populations isn’t new, but this technology is much more accurate than the previous method: human hearing.

 WALKING THE WALK—INTO A GREENER FUTURE

 Everything in nature is connected.
-That’s why our strategy follows the One Health model—a unified approach that connects humans, animals and ecosystems for the good of all.
-In addition to our work with wildlife and habitats, we must also work with local people to identify and address the root cause of each threat.
+That’s why our strategy follows the One Health model—a unified approach that connects humans, animals and ecosystems for the health of all.
+In addition to our work with wildlife and habitats, we must also work with local people to identify and address the root cause of threats.
 The goal?
 A world in which humans and animals can share resources in a way that’s sustainable for both.
 There’s much work yet to be done.
-Our new programs in Asia are only part of the bigger picture…stay tuned for more announcements!
+Our new partnerships in Asia are only part of the bigger picture…stay tuned for more announcements!

 Wondering how you can help?
 All visits, memberships and donations support our wildlife conservation efforts in Colorado + worldwide.
 For updates on our conservation work, be sure to follow us on Facebook, Instagram, X and LinkedIn.